-Subject to the Corporations Act, Stock Exchange Listing Rules and any rights or restrictions attached to Shares, the Company may pay dividends as the Board.
+Subject to the Corporations Act, Stock Exchange Listing Rules and any rights or restrictions attached to Shares, the Company may pay dividends as the Board determines in its discretion.
 The directors may determine the method and time for payment of the dividend.